marklogic-community/mongo2marklogic/sample/README.md

     % curl -s --anyauth --user 'user:password' 'http://localhost:8003/v1/search?q=&format=json' | json total

 And you'll see there were 10,000 tweets in the collection.
-To do a simple fulltext search across the entire database and see the unique MarkLogic URIs (keys) for the first 10 tweets:
+To do a simple fulltext search across the entire database and see the MarkLogic URIs (unique keys) for the first 10 tweets:

     % curl -s --anyauth --user 'user:password' 'http://localhost:8003/v1/search?q=&format=json' | \
        json results | json -a uri